vamshikumarkurva/vamshikumarkurva.github.io/_pages/about.md

 ---

+## About Me

+Hi, I'm **Vamshi Kumar Kurva**, an AI and ML enthusiast.
+I'm currently a **PhD student at [Stochlab, IISc](https://stochlab.com/)** in the **Computer Science and Automation department**.
+My interests are learning algorithms for robotics, especially the legged robots.

-Hi.
-I'm Vamshi Kumar Kurva, an AI-ML enthusiast.
-I'm currently working as Data Scientist at FireEye labs, Bangalore.
-I'm a master's graduate in [Machine Learning and Computing](https://www.iist.ac.in/departments/mathematics-academics) specialization from the [Indian Institute of Space Science and Technology](https://www.iist.ac.in/).
-I also hold bachelor's degree in Electronics and Communication Engineering from Sree Nidhi Institute of Science and Technology.
-I started out this website to write and share blogs on basic maths and novel ML methodologies and algorithms.
+Previously, I worked as a **Data Scientist at FireEye Labs, Bangalore**.
+I hold a **master’s degree in Machine Learning and Computing** from the [Indian Institute of Space Science and Technology (IIST)](https://www.iist.ac.in/) and a **bachelor’s degree in Electronics and Communication Engineering** from Sree Nidhi Institute of Science and Technology.